 Aside from the background on the founder of the Social Fraternity, there were letters to the editor, poems, stories of the day, editorials, local information including colleges, and societal activities.
-Perhaps some of the most important information is the articles given by those affected by war.
+Perhaps some of the most essential information is the articles given by those affected by war.
 M. Frances Stewart 1864 from New Hampton wrote of her time sitting in class, “When cold weather came we heard pitiful stories of how our boys were suffering for want of stockings.
 Nearly every girl in school knit a pair…I must admit that I knit several times around a stocking under my cape while [Melvin B.] Tasker, [Isaac] Tyler, and others who later entered the army stumbled over Greek roots.
-Even then I sat up all night to finish my stocking, which I hope helped some good soldier to keep comfortable.”
-Frances continues the article claiming that “Melvin slept in a soldier’s grave” not returning home from war.
+Even then, I sat up all night to finish my stocking, which I hope helped some good soldier to keep comfortable.”
+Frances continues the article claiming that “Melvin slept in a soldier’s grave,” not returning home from war.

 Although The Hamptonia took a hiatus and other publications began, such as the Manitou and the Alumni Bulletin, the magazine commenced again in the late 1980s first monthly, and now it runs as an annual magazine filled with stories on new buildings, students, and teachers as well as alumni updates.